Let Us Handle Your Divorce. Call your Houston Divorce Lawyer Today. (713) 781-7775

 What is an Ad Litem Attorney and what do they do?

 The Ad Litem is an attorney appointed by the Court to represent the interest of the missing spouse.
 The Ad Litem will file pleadings with the Court and will usually contact the party (petitioner) filing the divorce.
 They may send discovery (formal questions for the petitioner to answer) to assist in finding the missing spouse as well as other means available.
+See the statute that explains the duties of an Ad Litem (Texas Family Code Section 107).

 What happens if the Ad Litem does not find my spouse?